-Please visit our Covid-19 Volunteering web page for updates on what the Hope community is doing and what you can do to help the local community at this time.
-If you would like to contact the volunteering team please email email@example.com.
+Visit our Hope Community Engagement web page for updates on what the Hope community is doing and what you can do to help the local community at this time.
+If you would like to contact the Community Engagement team please email email@example.com.

 Here is a list of resources to help support you during the current climate.
 This page is being updated regularly so keep checking back for new resources.